wmde/banner-screenshots/README.md

 ## Updating the screenshot metadata
 To update the metadata summary for the [Shutterbug UI](https://github.com/wmde/shutterbug), run the command

-    node ./metadata_summary.js

-Without any parameters, this will search the `banner-shots` directory for campaign directories and process their `metadata.json` files.
+    npx ts-node /metadata_summary.js

+This will trigger a queued action that will take all `metadata.json` files in `banner-shots` subdirectories and create a `metadata_summary.json` file.

 To update the banner data on a remote server, use the `remote_metadata_summary.sh` script:

     ./remote_metadata_summary.sh username@your-server /remote/path/to/banner-shots

-This will download all the metadata via scp, generate the summary file and upload the summary file.
+This will download all the metadata via scp to a temporary directory.
+You then have to copy the metadata files to `banner-shots` and copy the generated `metadata_summary.json` file to the temporary directory.
+The script will then upload the new version fo the summary

 The user needs write access in the specified directory!